klevultd/frontend-sdk/packages/klevu-ui/src/components/klevu-product-grid/readme.md

 ## Overview

-Component to place products on grid
+Component to place products on grid.
+Very simple container for products.

 ## Properties